SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/11_Graph✅/GRAPH.md

          Suppose a complete graph contains 4 nodes then its total number of edges will be 4(4-1)/2 = 6 edges.

+ 6. *Weighted Graph:* If edge of a graph are assigned with value or weight then then it is called weighted graph.

+ 7. *Multi-Graph:* If a graph contains multiple edges between two nodes.
+                   That graph is called multi-graph.

  ---------------

 ## Key Concepts